md-zaman/docker-learning/Mosh/Readme.md.txt

 lesson40: Speeding Up Builds

-1. Layers: An image in docker is collection layers.
+1. Layers: An image in docker is collection of layers.
 Each layer is like a small filesystem that only includes modified files.
     Each command is layer and that layer only modifies the image based on this instruction.